kkzonie/njspc-mqtt-broker/README.md

 === Processing Element: temps ====
 2020-08-20 21:58:44 MQTT: OK (Publish) Topic:**`pool/temps/watersensor1/sensor`** Message:91

-### Home Assistant Configuration Example for a Circuit
+### Home Assistant Configuration Example for a Circuit or Feature
 - Configured as a switch
 - State topics end with **/state** and are __read-write__
 - States can only be changed by publishing an **on** or **off** message to /set.
 Example: pool/circuits/6/pool/state/**set** (see below HA configuration example)